-The University follows guidelines provided in OMB A-21 and CASB's Cost Accounting Standards for Educational Institutions to identify and account for costs, both allowable and unallowable as well as direct and indirect.
-OMB A-21 provides general standards to identify allowable costs that can be charged to a sponsored agreement.
+The University follows guidelines provided in the Uniform Guidance and CASB's Cost Accounting Standards for Educational Institutions to identify and account for costs, both allowable and unallowable as well as direct and indirect.
+Uniform Guidance provides general standards to identify allowable costs that can be charged to a sponsored agreement.
 (See Procedures for more detailed information.)

-OMB A-21 also requires the University to identify unallowable costs and exclude them from any application, proposal, billing or claim related to a federally sponsored agreement.
+Uniform Guidance also requires the University to identify unallowable costs and exclude them from any application, proposal, billing or claim related to a federally sponsored agreement.
 Instead, they must be charged to specific expense accounts in the University's accounting system so they can be easily distinguished from allowable costs charged to the sponsored agreement.
-Appendix A lists University expense accounts that must be excluded from any transactions under any federally funded agreement, while Appendix B lists and describes unallowable costs, as defined in OMB A-21, Section J.
+Appendix A lists University expense accounts that must be excluded from any transactions under any federally funded agreement, while Appendix B lists and describes unallowable costs, as defined in 2 CFR §200.420-.475.

-Finally, OMB A-21 mandates that administrative costs be treated as facilities and administrative (F&A, formerly "indirect") costs and generally should not be charged directly to awards funded by the federal government.
-OMB A-21 provides guidance as to when it may be appropriate to charge administrative costs directly to federally sponsored agreements.
+Finally, Uniform Guidance mandates that administrative costs be treated as facilities and administrative (F&A, formerly "indirect") costs and generally should not be charged directly to awards funded by the federal government.
+Uniform Guidance provides guidance as to when it may be appropriate to charge administrative costs directly to federally sponsored agreements.
 Special care should be exercised so that costs incurred for the same purpose in like circumstances are treated consistently as either direct costs or F&A costs.